 Output Job files, when added to a project, appear in the Projects panel under the

 Settings\Output Job Files sub-folder.
-There are essentially 3 steps to configuring an OutJob:
+There are three steps to configuring an OutJob:

-A second menu is provided from which to specify the Data Source – which source document(s) to be used when the output is generated.
-Only applicable data sources are available for each output, leaving less room for error.
+A second menu is provided from which you can specify the Data Source, i.e. which source document(s) to be used when the output is generated.
+Only applicable data sources are available for each output leaving less room for error.

 For certain outputs, the Data Source list will include

 [Project Physical Documents].
 Use this option if the physical design (the design as it will be implemented on the board) must be annotated differently from the logical design (the original schematics).
-This will be necessary if the design includes Device Sheets, or if it uses Altium Designer’s multi-channel capabilities and a simple, flat annotation scheme is preferred.
+This will be necessary if the design includes Device Sheets or if it uses multi-channel capabilities and a simple, flat annotation scheme is preferred.

 If multiple outputs are selected, the configuration dialog associated with the last selected (currently focused) output will appear.

-When configuring your export output from the Outputs Editor, you can also specify which type of export you desire directly from the Outputs Editor.
-Right-clicking on [Add New Export] in the Export Outputs region brings up a menu of available options.
+When configuring export output from the Outputs Editor, you can also specify which type of export is desired directly from the Outputs Editor.
+Right-click on [Add New Export Output] in the Export Outputs region to open a menu of available options.
 Once the new type of export is selected, click the available selection (e.g., [PCB Document], [Project], etc.) from the resulting drop-down.
-You can configure the output by right-clicking on the new export and clicking Configure to open the Export dialog associated with that particular export type.
+Configure the output by right-clicking on the new export then clicking Configure to open the Export dialog associated with that particular export type.

 Adding and configuring the outputs for an OutJob defines what is to be generated and how.
-Definition of where generated output is to be written to is now required, in other words, what format the output is to be generated in.
+The definition of where the generated output is to be written to is required, i.e. in which format the output is to be generated.
 Depending on the type of outputs being generated, this is handled using a combination of Output Containers and Hard Copy.

-Outputs can be written (where applicable) to three types of Output Container – a PDF, a specific-format of output file (such as a Gerber file), or a video.
+Outputs can be written (where applicable) to three types of Output Containers – a PDF, a specific-format of output file (such as a Gerber file), or a video.

 Folder Structure, and

 Video.
-Any number of additional containers of these types can be added – by clicking the [Add New Output Container] text, and their names can be edited for easy identification.
+Any number of additional containers of these types can be added by clicking [Add New Output Container], and names can be edited for easy identification.

-Clicking on a container provides access to additional controls, including the ability to configure the container.
-To do so, click the Change link to access the Settings dialog associated with that particular type of container.
+Click on a container to access additional controls including the ability to configure the container.
+After clicking on the required container, click the Change link to access the Settings dialog associated with that particular type of container.

-The Settings dialog initially opens in Basic mode, for configuration of the output location – where the container will be created.
+The Settings dialog initially opens in Basic mode for configuration of the output location, i.e. where the container will be created.
 To access further, more advanced options related to the generation of output into the container, click the Advanced button at the bottom of the dialog.